dumkydewilde/snowplow-serverless/README.md

 - Cloud Run Job for the BigQuery stream loader
 - Cloud Run Jobs for creating, mutating the BigQuery table as well as repeating failed inserts.

+## Cost
+I've been running this setup for blog with ~15.000 visitors/month for 2 cents a day.
+If still have your GCP credits, you should be good for the next 30 years...

 ## To Do
 - Seperate service accounts for seperate services
 - Add schedules (Cloud Scheduler) and workflows
+- Add Iglu resolver from GCS bucket